Priscilla Chan (singer): 2013–2022: Returning to the relaunched PolyGram Records in Hong Kong

-2022–: Emperor Entertainment Group
+2022–present: Emperor Entertainment Group

 On 28 July 2022, her 57th birthday, Priscilla Chan officially announced that she has joined the Emperor Entertainment Group (EEG).
 Mani Fok, the manager of EEG, and EEG artists such as Simon Yam, Kara Wai, Hacken Lee, Joey Yung, Leo Ku, Nicholas Tse, and Twins filmed a short video to express their congratulation and welcoming messages.
 In September 2022, Chan announced her participation in the mainland Chinese pop music reality show, Singing With Legends 4, produced by Dragon Television.
 On 26 October 2022, Universal Music Hong Kong released a 3CD greatest hits album entitled "Isshōkenmei" (一生懸命), which includes two brand new Cantonese singles, "Early Flight" (早機) and "Return Home" (回家).

+On 12 August 2023, Chan announced her participation as one of the judges for the Hong Kong singing talent show Midlife, Sing & Shine 2, produced by TVB.
+The show was aired on TVB Jade starting from 10 September 2023 and ended on 24 March 2024.
+On 19 November 2023, Chan attended TVB's "TVB Anniversary Gala Show 2023" and served as a guest performer.

+On 12 November 2024, Chan announced that she would held her sixth solo concert residency, "The Fabulous 40 Priscilla Live in Hong Kong", at the Hong Kong Coliseum on 21, 22, 24, and 25 January 2025.
+For this occasion, Chan released two brand new Cantonese singles, "To My Dear Dearest" (給親愛的親愛) and "Accompany" (陪伴).
+On 23 December 2024, it was announced that her Hong Kong Coliseum solo concert residency would be adding an extra night of performance on 26 January, and an online live concert "Priscilla Chan The Intimate Live" was held on 23 December 2024 to promote the Hong Kong Coliseum concert.
+On 6 January 2025, it was announced that Chan's solo concert residency would be adding another extra night of performance on 30 January.